 You might not think there’s much more to consider.

 By that, we mean Costa Rica is on the map nowadays.
 It’s no longer a “secret spot”, beloved of surfers, backpackers, and adventurers.
 If you’ve never been to Costa Rica, you surely know someone who has.
-And Time Magazine just named Costa Rica as one of the World’s Greatest Places of 2021, so now you can bet even more people will take notice.
+Costa Rica is big as a travel destination nowadays.

 So, if you’re expecting to move to Costa Rica and have it be your secret hideaway, you may need to think again.
 That doesn’t mean you’ll find Costa Rica crowded with expats and you can’t find your private slice of heaven.
 It just means it’s not the secret it once was.